shsteimer/IntelliVault/README.md

 Once you have unpacked **Filevault**, open the plugin configuration dialog accessible via **Preferences** > **Tools** > **IntelliVault** and set the following properties.

 - **Vault Directory**: Set this to the directory where you unpacked Filevault, ie. `/Users/myuser/dev/tools/vault/vault-cli-3.1.38/bin`
-- **Verbose Output**: If checked, passes the `Verbose` flag to filevault
+- **Repository**: See `Multi-Repository Configuration` below
-- **Show Dialogs**: If checked, IntelliVault will prompt you to comfirm each operation.
+- **Show Operation Confirmation Dialogs**: If checked, IntelliVault will prompt you to comfirm each operation.
 Uncheck this to remove those confirmations
-- **Repository**: See `Multi-Repository Configuration` below
 - Other properties are optional and shouldn't require changes, but should be self-explanatory if/when changes are required

 ### Multi-Repository Configuration